Alison Sheridan

-Alison Sheridan is a British archaeologist and was Principal Curator of Early Prehistory at National Museums Scotland, where she worked from 1987 to 2019.
-She specialises in the Neolithic, Chalcolithic and Early Bronze Age of Britain and Ireland, and particularly in ceramics and stone axeheads.
+Alison Sheridan is a British archaeologist.
+She joined National Museums Scotland in 1987 where she became Principal Curator of Early Prehistory.
+Her work has included the Early People gallery in the National Museum of Scotland in Edinburgh and the exhibitions: Heaven and Hell - and Other Worlds of the Dead (2000) and Amazing Amber (2013).
+After leaving the Museum in 2019 she became a Research Associate.
+She specialises in the Neolithic, Chalcolithic and Early Bronze Age of Britain and Ireland within their European context, with a focus on material culture and monumentality.

-She was President of The Prehistoric Society from 2010 to 2014 and is Projet JADE Co-ordinator for Britain, Ireland, the Isle of Man and the Channel Islands as well as being the Chair of the Implement Petrology Group and a member of several Editorial Boards.
+Sheridan was President of The Prehistoric Society from 2010 to 2014 and is Projet JADE Co-ordinator for Britain, Ireland, the Isle of Man and the Channel Islands as well as being the Chair of the Implement Petrology Group and a member of several Editorial Boards.
 Research topics include the Mesolithic–Neolithic transition and prehistoric jewellery of jet and jet-like materials, faience and amber.

+Sheridan was elected to the Council of the Society of Antiquaries of Scotland in 2021 (re-elected in 2024) and is Vice President of Archaeology Scotland.